rogerix4/Plutus-Scroo/README.md

 - [X] Fixed keygen
 - [X] Split database loading from rest of code so "client" machines can now be used by changing connection IP in scroo.py
 - [X] Display some stats
-- [ ] Improve loading times (possibly by using an unpickled database)
+- [X] Improve loading times, now supports reading directly for data.txt (expect 3mn to load about 38 million addresses from data.txt)
 - [ ] Check performance
-- [ ] Check for stupid hidden bugs
+- [X] Fixed sanity checking, see scroo.py and filldb-text.py
 - [ ] Ensure proper RAM usage/size for memcached vs database